 Tips to manage your COPD

 - Conserve your energy.
-Breathing takes more energy for people with COPD.
-So get plenty of sleep at night and plan for one rest period per day.
-Elevate your head at night and your feet during the day when your ankles swell.
-Rest before and after activities.
+Try to get plenty of sleep at night and plan for one rest period per day.
+Elevate your head at night and your feet during the day if your ankles swell, a common symptom of COPD.
+Also, rest before and after activities.

 - Don’t overdo it.
 Make realistic plans for exercise and chores, and avoid extreme exertion (such as heavy lifting, raking and shoveling) that push you too hard.
 It’s best to avoid working long days, too.

 - Keep up with vaccinations.
 Get a flu shot six weeks before the start of flu season every year to better protect yourself against the respiratory illness.
 Other vaccines can help prevent pneumonia, respiratory syncytial virus (RSV) (age 60 and older) and COVID-19.
 Talk to your healthcare provider to see if you need another vaccine to stay up-to-date with the latest recommendations.